shiyuhang0/tidbcloud-branch-gorm-example/README.md

 This repo is a gorm example of CI/CD workflow powered by the TiDB Serverless branch.
 With it, you can test with the branch (a fork of TiDB Serverless cluster) rather than the production cluster in every PR.

-Open a new PR or commit in this [example PR](https://github.com/shiyuhang0/tidbcloud-branch-gorm-example/pull/9) to have a try.
-Note that only 5 branches are allowed now, see [TiDB Serverless branches](https://docs.pingcap.com/tidbcloud/branch-overview) for more details.
+Open a new PR to have a try.
+Note that only 5 branches are allowed, see [TiDB Serverless branches](https://docs.pingcap.com/tidbcloud/branch-overview) for more details.
+So the better way is fork this repo and connect to your own TiDB Serverless following the [Branch GitHub Integration](https://docs.pingcap.com/tidbcloud/branch-github-integration).

 ## About this repo